Jnoox/SpeakEase-frontend/README.md

 ### SpeakEase

 ### 🎯 Project Description:
 SpeakEase is an interactive web platform designed to help individuals who struggle with speaking fluently and expressing themselves.
-The platform uses AI-powered analysis of voice and facial expressions to improve:
+The platform uses AI-powered analysis of voice:

 - Pronunciation accuracy
 - Speaking confidence